 Lessons Learned from the Manna Ponzi Scheme

+Fraud artists use confidentiality to protect their own interests and prevent regulators discovering the fraud.
 In future, if someone presents you with an investment that requires you to sign confidentiality agreement, ask yourself, who is the confidentiality agreement really protecting, you or them?

 Before you sign anything, think twice, and consult a financial professional, or lawyer.